freenzie/dropcarautojudge/README.md

 25/1/2018
 -Draft code in Arduino
--Use serial monitor to check logic
+-Use serial monitor to check flow